Pixlox/Pixlox/README.md

 In my opinion, this microphone is relatively clear and of very good quality.
 I think it sounds it's best when used around 15cm away from your face.
 It's honestly a great mic that I think is very worth it.
 However, for music production, I am saving up to get a Audio-Technica AT2020 XLR.

-**Audio Interface:** ***Focusrite Scarlett Solo 3***

-This Audio Interface is probably one of the most popular ones online.
-It serves me well, and it'll go great with the mic that I'm saving up for.
-I use it for general better audio quality, and also to plug in an electric guitar, if needed.

 **Keyboard:** ***Razer Huntsman Mini (Clicky Purple Switches)***

 I've had this keyboard for ages now, and it's honestly great!
 I know people who despise the clicky switches on these, but I love them.
 With my headphones on, they're just fine.
 Even with them off, they're good.
 If you don't like clicky switches, but still want this keyboard I suggest going for the Red Switches.